alegnani/verifactory/README.md

 ## Installation

-The latest version of the program can be found [here](https://github.com/alegnani/factorio_verify/releases) for both Windows and Linux.
+The latest version of the program can be found [here](https://github.com/alegnani/verifactory/releases) for both Windows and Linux.
-This option ships factorio_verify bundled with z3.
+This option ships VeriFactory bundled with z3.

 ### Building from source

-`factorio_verify` can be compiled either with `z3` bundled with it or needing a valid installation of it on the system.
+`VeriFactory` can be compiled either with `z3` bundled with it or needing a valid installation of it on the system.
 For Windows it is recommended to go for the bundled version.

 #### Building the standalone version